A WWII story by The Twilight Zone's Rod Serling is published for the first time

 "I was so stunned by it, first of all, that my dad was so young," said Anne Serling, "And still so aware and wanting to share his thoughts."

 Adding to the trauma, Rod Serling's father died suddenly at age 52 while Rod was still overseas.
 Anne said he wasn't allowed to return to the U.S. to attend his funeral.
-"He was always very angry" she said.
+"He was always very angry" at the Red Cross for this, she said.

 'War should be discussed'